United States City Guide

 Population

-San Francisco Golden Gate Bridge — Bay Area is a top market for sugar momma dating in California
+San Francisco Golden Gate Bridge — Bay Area tech wealth creates a strong sugar momma market

 Pacific Heights

 The wealthiest residential neighbourhood.
-Tech executives, old money, and venture capitalists.
+Tech executives, old money, venture capitalists.

 The Marina

-Young-ish professionals — tech workers who've made significant money.
+Young-ish professionals who've made serious tech money.
 Very social scene.

 Noe Valley